-Fleet ID Fleet ID is the identifier of the Fleet that owns the Vehicle being tested as known in the ricet ib Engine Angel application.
-A 'yes or no' assignment for each Possible Remedy indicating if all the Abnormal Observations assigned to a given Cause are detected for this signature.
-If 'yes', a Identified as Valid Confidence is assigned based on the number and severity of the Abnormal Observations attributed to this Cause compared to the total number and severity of all Abnormal Observations identified from this signature.
+Fleet ID Fleet ID is the identifier of the Fleet that owns the Vehicle being tested as known in the Engine Angel application.
+Identified as Valid A 'yes or no' assignment for each Possible Remedy indicating if all the Abnormal Observations assigned to a given Cause are detected for this signature.
+If 'yes', a Confidence is assigned based on the number and severity of the Abnormal Observations attributed to this Cause compared to the total number and severity of all Abnormal Observations identified from this signature.
 LOCATION Location is a description for the shop or garage where the signatures are collected.
-Manufacturer is the name/acronym of the engine manufacturer.
-It is selected from a pull MANUFACTURER down list.
-Although most of the engine manufacturers can be determined from the MANOTACTORER vehicle brand/manufacturer, buyouts and joint ventures can 'cloud the waters'.
+MANUFACTURER Manufacturer is the name/acronym of the engine manufacturer.
+It is selected from a pull down list.
+Although most of the engine manufacturers can be determined from the vehicle brand/manufacturer, buyouts and joint ventures can 'cloud the waters'.
 In rare cases, you may need to search the internet to pin down unusual situations.
-Model is an identifier of the engine model manufactured by the selected engine MODEL manufacturer.
+MODEL Model is an identifier of the engine model manufactured by the selected engine manufacturer.
 It is selected from a pull-down list of the models previously made by the Engine Manufacturer.
-On the vehicle odometer at the time of the visit when the signatures are taken.
-It is quite ODOMETER important that either kilometers or miles are consistently used for all vehicles maintained by the company. oscilloscope An oscilloscope is an instrument that converts the analog signals to a voltage from the oscilloscope FirstLook® sensor to a digital value that is recorded in the file.
-The owner Owner identifies the vehicle owner or Fleet name.
-NOTE: If the name you enter OWNER in the Owner field is the name for a Fleet that has a subscription to Engine Angel Fleet OWNER Management software and has requested that your company provide reports, the Fleet name will appear in the Fleet field and the Engine Angel Subscriber box will be checked.
-Engine Polygraph® is a trademark for the use of EnginePolygraph.com to compare the Polygraph 'before repair/treatment' with an 'after repair/treatment' to demonstrate the effectiveness of the work done.
-A Possible Cause is text describing a defect in an engine component that manifests itself Possible Cause by a set of Abnormal Observations.
-An engine might have multiple defects so a 1 035151C Cadsc Confidence is calculated estimating the relative likelihood that each Possible Cause detected is actually present.
+ODOMETER On the vehicle odometer at the time of the visit when the signatures are taken.
+It is quite important that either kilometers or miles are consistently used for all vehicles maintained by the company.
+Or it may be 'Hours of Operation' for the engines in a fleet. oscilloscope An oscilloscope is an instrument that converts the analog signals to a voltage from the FirstLook ® sensor to a digital value that is recorded in the file.
+OWNER The owner Owner identifies the vehicle owner or Fleet name.
+NOTE: If the name you enter in the Owner field is the name for a Fleet that has a subscription to Engine Angel Fleet Management software and has requested that your company provide reports, the Fleet name will appear in the Fleet field and the Engine Angel Subscriber box will be checked.
+Report Selection Parameter selected from a pull-down list to specify the report desired from the signature: Assessment, Diagnostic, or none (when storage of the signature is all that is desired for the submitted signature.
+Polygraph Engine Polygraph ® is a trademark for the use of EnginePolygraph.com to compare the 'before repair/treatment' with an 'after repair/treatment' to demonstrate the effectiveness of the work done.
+Possible Cause A Possible Cause is text describing a defect in an engine component that manifests itself by a set of Abnormal Observations.
+An engine might have multiple defects so a Confidence is calculated estimating the relative likelihood that each Possible Cause detected is actually present.
 Each Possible Cause may be related to multiple Suggestions.
-Parameter selected from a pull-down list to specify the report desired from the signature: Report Selection Assessment, Diagnostic, or none (when storage of the signature is all that is desired for the submitted signature.
+Predictive Fleet Technologies A Company that assembles hardware kits and manufacturer data and provides access to associated software to Assess and Diagnose I.C. engines and Manage Fleets of Vehicles. www.PredictiveFleetTechnologies.com Report Selection Parameter selected from a pull-down list to specify the report desired from the signature: Assessment, Diagnostic, or none (when storage of the signature is all that is desired for the submitted signature.
 RPM RPM is the number of revolutions per minute of the engine while the signature is being recorded in the file.
-1. Some engines (many diesel engines) have an electronic speed control by means of a computer attached to the Electronic Control Module (ECM).
-If you use such a capability, enter the rpm that you had set as the controlled engine speed in the RPM RPM Source value AND choose 'Set RPM' from the RPM Source pulldown.
-2. If you have more than two channels on your PicoScope and an induction clamp to enclose a spark plug wire or COT (depending on your engine's technology), you will want to leave the RPM value blank or 0 AND select 'Spark trigger' from the RPM Source pulldown.
-Then chose a channel (usually 'C') on the PicoScope for the input of the induction clamp cable and set the value for that Channel on the screen to 'trigger'.
-In such a case, the signal will be analyzed to achieve an accurate RPM.
+RPM Source Some engines (many diesel engines) have an electronic speed control by means of a computer attached to the Electronic Control Module (ECM).
+If you use such a capability, enter the rpm that you had set as the controlled engine speed in the RPM value AND choose 'Set RPM' from the RPM Source pulldown.